wp-plugins/contact-form-maker/readme.txt

 	*   Section break
 	*   Map
 	*   Button
-*   Possibility to add Custom HTML between the fields
+*   Possibility to add Custom HTML between the fields .
-*   Pagination
+*   Pagination.
-*   Support for section break
+*   Support for section break.
-*   Possibility of add custom CSS and Javascript
+*   Possibility of add custom CSS and Javascript.
-*   Additional attributes for each field to add certain properties using Java Script
+*   Additional attributes for each field to add certain properties using Java Script.
-*   Submissions are send to the provided admin address(es) and submitter (optional)
+*   Submissions are send to the provided admin address(es) and submitter (optional).
 *   Custom text for admin and users
-*   Shortcode for easier input of the created contact form into Pages/Posts
+*   Shortcode for easier input of the created contact form into Pages/Posts.
-*   Chance to add custom HTML
+*   Chance to add custom HTML.
-*   Detailed parameters for each field type
+*   Detailed parameters for each field type.
-*   Data validation before the submission of the contact form
+*   Data validation before the submission of the contact form.
-*   Detailed Submissions field including the submissions of all contact forms
+*   Detailed Submissions field including the submissions of all contact forms.
-*   10 built-in templates
+*   10 built-in templates.
-*   Required and hidden fields for advanced contact forms
+*   Required and hidden fields for advanced contact forms.

 ### Supported languages Of the Contact Form Maker